abimael92/my_portfolio/README.md

 Use the palette button to toggle theme.

-Click Access Private Content to input token for hidden sections.
+Click Access Private Content to input the token for hidden sections.

 Update or customize styles via theme.js or styled components.

 ## ❓ FAQs

 Q1: How do I request access to private content?

 A: Click the Access Request button and submit your email.
 A token will be sent if approved.

 Q2: Can I customize the color palette?

 A: Yes, use the PaletteChanger component or modify the theme settings in theme.js.

 Q3: Is the site mobile responsive?

 A: Yes, the portfolio is fully responsive across all devices.

 Q4: Where are the main files located?